Bike Tours 101

 - 2013 Tour member

-Otesha's 9 day Tour offers many opportunities to connect with people in a one region.
-Relationships begun as a volunteer tour member often extend long afterwards as you meet local farmers, foodies and gastro-activists (yes, we just made that up).
+Otesha's nine day tour offers many opportunities to connect with people in a region.
+Relationships that begin as a volunteer tour member often extend long afterwards as you meet local farmers, foodies and gastro-activists (yes, we just made that up).

-Every two month Performing and Cycling Tour interacts with more than 4000 audience members, mostly students from elementary to high school.
-A team performs an average of 3 to 5 times a week.
+Every two month Performing and Cycling Tour interacts with more than 4,000 audience members, mostly students from elementary to high school.
+A team performs an average of three to five times a week.

 "You raised some good points in a school that doesn’t think much about the environment."